Introduction on split() Function in Java

 2. public String[] split(String regex, int limit)

-This method is used when the java string must be split into a limited number of strings; for that purpose, we go for this method; let’s see the example for the string which has the string variable contains the name and address with the delimiter as a comma, the following address having the commas in it, so we go for this approach
+We use this method when we need to split a Java string into a limited number of strings; for that purpose, we go for this method; let’s see the example for the string which has the string variable containing the name and address with the delimiter as a comma, the following address having the commas in it, so we go for this approach.

 Code: